vrokad/build-guide/topic/k2c-qli-build-ga/addn_host_setup_build_firmware.rst

-.. _host_setup_to_build_sdks:

 Ubuntu host setup
 -------------------------

-The Ubuntu host machine must be setup to ensure that the required software tools are installed and configured for use.
+The Ubuntu host computer must be setup to ensure that the required software tools are installed and configured for use.

 1. Install the following packages: